 Nebulizers increase the risk of aerosolization and transmission of infection to healthcare providers and are therefore not recommended for non-intubated patients during the Covid-19 pandemic.
 The use of metered-dose inhalers are preferred where possible.

 Tube Changes and Cleaning Inner Cannula:

 Avoid tube changes, ideally until patients are not infectious, unless there is a cuff failure or emergent issue.
-Use an inner cannula if secretions or thick or in an open system.
-If used, limit inspection/cleaning of the inner cannula to prevent opening the circuit which results in aerosol generation.
+Use an inner cannula if secretions are thick or in an open system.
+If inner cannulas are used, limit inspection/cleaning of the inner cannula to prevent opening the circuit which results in aerosol generation.
 Change the inner cannula when the circuit is broke for other reasons.
 Disposable inner cannulas have been recommended so that there is no concern for contamination of other materials when a nondisposable inner cannula is cleared.

 Frequency of Trach Care:

 The frequency of tracheostomy care including suctioning, humidification checks, stoma care can be viewed on this table by the National Tracheostomy Safety Project.

 Cuff deflation is aerosol generating and risks and benefits should be reviewed.
 Cuff deflation can increase aerosolization because it frequently results in coughing.
 If cuff deflation is completed in a COVID positive patient, it should be done in a private room or in a designated cohorted COVID area (McGrath, B et al, 2020).
 Proper airborne PPE should be worn during cuff deflation trials for weaning.
 Patients should wear face masks and tracheostomy masks/shields to reduce risks of aerosols.